Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Accelerator Design for Efficient Sparse and Irregular Tensor Computations

-\textbf{Sparsity encodings:} To efficiently process sparse tensors on accelerators, they are encoded using different formats, where only NZ values of a sparse tensor are stored in a "data" tensor and one or more "metadata" tensors encode the location of NZs.
-Section \ref{sec::sparse-data-coding} discusses different coding formats and, for different sparsity levels, it analyzes their effectiveness in terms of storage efficiency.
-It also discusses costs for encoding and decoding the data using these formats.
-For accelerating ML models, sparse tensors are also quantized i.e., their precisions are lowered (to typically int8 or int16 for inference \cite{chen2019eyeriss, parashar2017scnn, kim2017zena} and FP16 for learning \cite{lee20197, qin2020sigma}) and often approximated by clustering data of similar values \cite{han2016eie, zhou2018cambricon, zhang2019compact}.
-Therefore, when sparse data is encoded, a value tensor contains quantized values of NZ elements.
+\textbf{Sparsity encodings:} Sparse tensors are compressed using encodings, where only NZ values are stored in a "data" tensor and one or more "metadata" tensors encode locations of NZs.
+Section \ref{sec::sparse-data-coding} discusses different formats and associated costs for encoding and decoding.
+For different sparsity levels, it analyzes their effectiveness in terms of storage efficiency.
+E.g., tensors can be compressed by 1.8$\times$ and 2.8$\times$ for 50\% and 70\% sparsity (bitmap or RLC-2) and 7.6$\times$ and 55$\times$--60$\times$ for 90\% (RLC-4) and 99\% sparsity (CSC or RLC-7).
+Structured sparsity (coarse-grain block-sparse) can alleviate the overheads of metadata and fine-grained data extraction by encoding indices for only large dense blocks.
+For accelerating ML models, sparse tensors are also quantized i.e., their precisions are lowered (typically int8 or int16 for inference \cite{chen2019eyeriss, parashar2017scnn, kim2017zena} and FP16 for learning \cite{lee20197, qin2020sigma}) and often approximated by clustering data of similar values \cite{han2016eie, zhou2018cambricon, zhang2019compact}.
+Therefore, encoded sparse data contains quantized values of NZs.